The-OpenROAD-Project/OpenROAD/src/pdn/README.md

 ### Sroute

 The `add_sroute_connect` command is employed for connecting pins located outside of a specific power domain to the power ring, especially in cases where multiple power domains are present.
-During sroute, multi-cut vias will be added for new connections.
-The use of fixed vias from the technology file should be specified for the connection using sroute command.
+During `sroute`, multi-cut vias will be added for new connections.
+The use of fixed vias from the technology file should be specified for the connection using the `add_sroute_connect` command.
 The use of max_rows and max_columns defines the row and column limit for the via stack.
-The use of hDX, hDY, vDX and vDY should be specified for finding the power ring that the pins will get connected to.
+The use of `hDX`, `hDY`, `vDX`, and `vDY` should be specified for finding the power ring to which the pins will connect.

 ```
 "add_sroute_connect" [-net net] \